 The elected volunteers of the UF bring input from the community into NHERI operations, assess the effectiveness of the support to NHERI users, and contribute to the Network Coordination Office (NCO) and NHERI-wide efforts to build a community of satisfied users.
 The UF committee is engaged in the development and continuous update of the NHERI-wide Science Plan.
 The UF functions as an additional voice of the community within the Governance of NHERI.

 The User Forum Committee oversees an annual user satisfaction survey.
-This year's survey is currently open.
-Please provide your input to help NHERI understand and improve user satisfaction.
+This year's survey has closed.
+Stay tuned for the report to be published early Fall 2018.

 The User Forum committee has representation across NHERI activities, with three representatives working directly with the NCO, two representatives working with the Education and Community Outreach (ECO) team, two representatives working with the Facilities Scheduling committee, and one representative working with the Education Transfer committee.

 The UF committee meets once per month via teleconference and once per year in-person.
 The first in-person meeting is July 24-25, 2017 in San Antonio, Texas, simultaneously and in conjunction with the Summer Institute.

 The UF committee is responsible for conducting annual community user satisfaction surveys for NHERI users.

 Each year, the User Forum committee publishes an Annual Community Report on the NHERI website.
 Look for the 2017 report soon.

 The User Forum makes available for public review the annual user satisfaction survey report.